taskcluster/community-tc-config/README.md

 TASKCLUSTER_ROOT_URL=https://community-tc.services.mozilla.com/. tc-admin apply
 ```

-Typically a memebr of hte Taskcluster team will do the latter for you once a PR has been merged.
+Typically a member of the Taskcluster team will do the latter for you once a PR has been merged.

 ## Deployment Details